AbubakarMi/docuflow/NETLIFY_DEPLOYMENT.md

-# Netlify Deployment Guide for DocuFlow
+# Netlify Deployment Guide for InvoTrek

 ## Overview
-This guide explains how to deploy DocuFlow to Netlify with proper Prisma database configuration.
+This guide explains how to deploy InvoTrek to Netlify with proper Prisma database configuration.

 ## Recent Fixes Applied